 “Exposure pathway” means the path a hazardous substance takes or could take from a source to an exposed organism.
 An exposure pathway describes the mechanism by which an individual or population is exposed or has the potential to be exposed to hazardous substances at or originating from a site.
 Each exposure pathway includes an actual or potential source or release from a source, an exposure point, and an exposure route.
 If the exposure point differs from the source of the hazardous substance, the exposure pathway also includes a transport/exposure medium.

-“Facility” means any building, structure, installation, equipment, pipe or pipeline (including any pipe into a sewer or publicly owned treatment works), well, pit, pond, lagoon, impoundment, ditch, landfill, storage container, motor vehicle, rolling stock, vessel, or aircraft; or any site or area where a hazardous substance, other than a consumer product in consumer use, has been deposited, stored, disposed of, or placed, or otherwise come to be located.
+“Facility” means (a) any building, structure, installation, equipment, pipe or pipeline (including any pipe into a sewer or publicly owned treatment works), well, pit, pond, lagoon, impoundment, ditch, landfill, storage container, motor vehicle, rolling stock, vessel, or aircraft, or (b) any site or area where a hazardous substance, other than a consumer product in consumer use, has been deposited, stored, disposed of, or placed, or otherwise come to be located.

+“Feasibility study” means a remedial action conducted under WAC 173-340-351 that consists of developing and evaluating cleanup action alternatives to enable selection of a cleanup action.

-“Federal cleanup law” means the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended by the Superfund Amendments and Reauthorization Act of 1986, 42 U.S.C.
-9601 et seq.
+“Federal cleanup law” means the Comprehensive Environmental Response, Compensation, and Liability Act of 1980, as amended (42 U.S.C.
+9601 et seq.).

+“Financial assurance” means a remedial action that consists of an assurance provided to Ecology under WAC 173-340-440(11) that sufficient financial resources are available to provide for the long-term effectiveness of engineered or institutional controls.

 “Fish diet fraction” means the percentage of the total fish and/or shellfish in an individual's diet that is obtained or has the potential to be obtained from the site.

 “Food crop” means any domestic plant that is produced for the purpose of, or may be used in whole or in part for, consumption by people or livestock.
-This shall include nursery, root, or seedstock to be used for the production of food crops.
+This includes nursery, root, or seedstock to be used for the production of food crops.

-“Free product” means a nonaqueous phase liquid that is present in the soil, bedrock, groundwater or surface water as a district separate layer.
+“Free product” means a nonaqueous phase liquid that is present in the soil, bedrock, groundwater or surface water as a distinct separate layer.
 Under the right conditions, if sufficient free product is present, free product is capable of migrating independent of the direction of flow of the groundwater or surface water.

 “Gastrointestinal absorption fraction” means the fraction of a substance transported across the gastrointestinal lining and taken up systemically into the body.